laylagerami/MAVEN/tutorial.md

 CARNIVAL can be run with the IBM ILOG CPLEX solver (free for academic use), the Cbc solver (free) and lpSolve (free).
 All solvers except for lpSolve must be pre-installed.
 For this tutorial, the IBM ILOG CPLEX solver was used.

 In the main panel, you can select the direction (activated/inhibited) of your chosen targets.
-Leave both as inhibited (default), as Lapatanib is known to inhibit EGFR and ERBB2.
+Leave both as inhibited (default), as Lapatinib is known to inhibit EGFR and ERBB2.

 Finally, you must select the solver file - for the IBM ILOG CPLEX solver this is usually ibm/ILOG/CPLEX_StudioXXXX/cplex/bin/cplex where XXXX denotes the version of the software.

 Click "RUN CARNIVAL", this may take a while.
-When CARNIVAL has finished running, the results (an .RDS file which can be loaded into the app on the next page, and a .sif file containing the network which can be opened in your favourite network visualisation software) will be saved in a folder along with a log file with all of the parameters used to generate the output.
+When CARNIVAL has finished running, the results (an .RDS file which can be loaded into the app on the next page, and a .sif file containing the network which can be opened in your favourite network visualisation software) will be saved in a folder along with a log file with all of the parameters used to generate the output (including DoRothEA and PROGENy settings).
 The resulting network will also be displayed on the <b> 4.
 Visualisation</b> page.

 #### Step 4.
 Visualisation
+When CARNIVAL has finished running, the resulting network will be displayed in the main panel.
+You can also upload a previous result (the .RDS file saved in the relevant output/ folder after a CARNIVAL run).
+To upload the resulting Lapatinib network based on the tutorial settings, navigate to <i>Example_Data/lapatinib/CARNIVAL_results/carnival_results.RDS</i>.
+Note that your results may look slightly different depending on the solver, time-limit and number of cores used.
+The rest of this section assumes that you have loaded the results from the tutorial files.

+Notice that the network has connected the input targets (square nodes) to the input TFs (triangular nodes) via signalling proteins from the prior knowledge network.
+Nodes are coloured red (down-regulated) or blue (up-regulated) depending on their pre-set (targets, TFs) or inferred (intermediate signalling proteins) regulation.
+Because multiple solutions are found and combined to produce the final result, some nodes may not be inferred as always up- or down-regulated in every solution.
+For example, hover over RET  - this node has a down-regulation of 66.6* because it was inferred as down-regulated in 2/3 of the total solution pool.

+Because the network represents inferred signalling proteins modulated by Lapatinib, we can perform pathway enrichment to understand which specific pathways may be modulated by the compound (which could inform on which experimental assays to perform to validate the compound's MoA).

+The side-panel allows you to choose from pre-defined [MSigDB](https://www.gsea-msigdb.org/gsea/msigdb/) gene set collections, or use a custom .gmt file.
+You can choose to keep or discard the input TFs from the enrichment analysis - this is because including TFs can sometimes lead to an over-abundance of transcription-related pathways.
+Click "RUN ENRICHMENT ANALYSIS" with the default settings (Hallmark collection, include TFs) and a results table will shortly be displayed in the main page.

+The results table displays the pathway name (with a link to the corresponding gene set on MSigDB, if one of the built-in gene set collections are used) and the BH-adjusted p-value.
+You can download the full pathway enrichment results to your machine with the Download button.

+Note that HALLMARK_PI3K_AKT_MTOR_SIGNALLING is significantly enriched (adjusted p-value = 0.008), and was found to be modulated by Lapatinib in the dataset's [publication](https://pubmed.ncbi.nlm.nih.gov/31462705/).

+You can click on a row in the results table to output the specific network nodes in the gene set, and to light them up on the network.

+#### Next Steps
+This is the end of the tutorial - if there were any issues, get in touch (lh605[at]cam[dot]ac[dot]uk).
+If you decide to use MAVEN to analyse your own data, please cite [COMING SOON].